laurentperrinet/Perrinet20PredictiveProcessing/Perrinet19PredictiveProcessing.md

 [@Rao99]

+-
+As a consequence, the solution provided by the agent gives a plausible neural implementation as a set of hierarchically organized linear- non-linear equations [@thegn).
+In particular these equations are the Kalman filtering solution which provides with a Bayes-optimal estimate of hidden states and action in generalized coordinates of motion.
+In particular, this solution generalizes the predictive coding framework offered by
+[@Rao 99J.
+Mmmmm
+similarly to that model, the dynamical evolution of activity at the different levels of the hierarchy is governed by the balance in the integration of internal (par) beliefs with (present) sensory information.
+In particulars the weight assigned in information passing is based on the
+(inferred) precision of each variable in the dependency graphed.
+This allow us to predict the influence of the prion knowledge of the precision at a given level on the final outcome.
+The predictive power of the modelling of such an agent is important to understand deviations. from the median behavior within a population of agents.
+For instance, there are acute differences in the smooth pursuit eye movements (spam) observed in control and schizophrenic patients.
+SPEM are distinct from saccades as those are voluntary eye movements which aim at stabilizing the retinal image of a smoothly moving visual object.
+For a target following the motion of a pendulum for instance, the eye will produce a prototypical response to follow this predictable target.
+Interestingly, schizophrenic agents tend to produce a different pattern of spam when the pendulum is occluded on half cycles (for instance as it passes behind an opaque cardboard on one side from the midline).
+In general, spear may still follow the target, as it is
+• chimp (behind the cardboard) yet with a tower-gain of@Barnes 983 As the target reappears from behind the ocluder, schizo ph agents engage more quickly to a span response [@Avila 05].
+In ferdams 12] we have modelled an agent which has the capability to smoothly follow a moving object.
+This model allows in particular to understand most prototypical
+SPEE M, as a Bayes-optimal solution to minimize surprise in the percept-en- action loop implemented in the agent's dependency graph.

+Especially, by manipulating the a priori precision of internal belief at the different levels of the hierarchical model, one could reproduce different-classes of behaviors as evidenced by spear to classical psychophysical stimuli. for the half-cycle ocluded pendulum, fAdams 12) found that manipulating the post-synaptic gain of predictive neurons reproduced these observed behaviors in schizophrenia and control populations.
+Such a difference in the balance of information flow could have for instance a genetic origin in the egression of this grain and vicariously in the behavior of this population.
+Importantly, such method allows to perform quantitative predictions.
+Such applications of computational neuroscience seem particularly relevant for a quantitative understanding of the diversity of behavionsinthehwmar.pro#ulahou@eries]

 ### oculomotor delays PerrinetAdamsFriston14

 The central nervous system has to contend with axonal delays, both at the sensory and the motor levels.
 For instance, in the human visuo-oculomotor system, it takes approximately $\tau_s=50~ms$ for the retinal image to reach the visual areas implicated in motion detection, and a further  $\tau_m$ of 40~ms  to reach the oculomotor muscles.